Page content

 International

 The Sports Union also has a busy calendar of events and activities.
-In addition, on each campus the Doc is available for all PhD researchers and their supervisors to socialise and get to know each other, and the Doctoral College organises regular monthly coffee mornings, lunchtime get togethers, and a range of training and social events, for example #Shut Up and Write sessions.
+In addition, on each campus the Doc is available for all PhD researchers and their supervisors to socialise and get to know each other, and the Doctoral College organises regular monthly coffee mornings, lunchtime get-togethers, and a range of training and social events.
 For more details please see the Doctoral College What’s On page.

-Ulster Centre for English Language Teaching (CELT) provides a range of in session (term time) support for international PhD researchers.
+Ulster's Centre for English Language Teaching (CELT) provides a range of support sessions during term time for international postgraduate researchers.
 These are free of charge and you can attend a range of modules and/or avail of individual academic consultations.

 Ulster also currently subscribes to Studiosity, an online service which provides speedy feedback on written work.